deima24/Bike-Ride/README.md

 As a user, you are able to edit post that you have created.
 As a user, you are able to delete post that you have created.
-As the site owner I want to ensure only the creator of an idea can edit or delete it.
+As the site owner I want to ensure only the creator of an post can edit or delete it.

 The creator of an post will be able to view edit and delete icons on their post detail page.
 The edit button will take them to the edit post form but it will be pre-populated with information that is already saved.
 The user can then update the information and save it again where they will be redirected back to the post page.